Nathalie-Leenders/nathalie-leenders.github.io/content/posts/guidjavascriptinmodeldrivenapps/index.en.md

 ---
 ## Usecase

 I am creating a Model driven app, with a Virtual Table connected to SQL.
 In my SQL DB I have an external primary key field.
 How do I get an automatic GUID?
-The PowerFX code GUID() is not supported.
+The PowerFX code GUID() is not supported on the form.

 So I tried to do something on the ribbon, set the field,